Rohingya crisis

 Myanmar Situation Portal – for latest updates on the crisis overall, including UNHCR situation reports and funding requirements.

-16-year-old Jubaida is a Rohingya refugee living with a disability in Kutupalong refugee camp in Cox’s Bazar, and needs special care in her every day life.
+16-year-old Jubaida is a Rohingya refugee living with a disability in Kutupalong refugee camp in Cox’s Bazar, and needs special care in her everyday life.

 Alongside health partners, UNHCR is providing support such as rehabilitation services, wheelchairs and walking aids to Jubaida and other refugees living with disabilities in the camp.